UKPLab/sentence-transformers/README.md

 **Trained on NLI data**

 These models were trained on SNLI and MultiNLI dataset to create universal sentence embeddings.
 For more details, see: [nli-models.md](docs/pretrained-models/nli-models.md).
-- **bert-base-nli-mean-tokens**: This model fine-tuned BERT-base on the AllNLI dataset.
-As pooling strategy, mean-tokens was used.
+- **bert-base-nli-mean-tokens**: BERT-base model with mean-tokens pooling.
 Performance: STSbenchmark: 77.12
-- **bert-base-nli-max-tokens**: This model fine-tuned BERT-base on the AllNLI dataset.
-As pooling strategy, max-tokens was used.
+- **bert-base-nli-max-tokens**: BERT-base with max-tokens pooling.
 Performance: STSbenchmark: 77.18
-- **bert-base-nli-cls-token**: This model fine-tuned BERT-base on the AllNLI dataset.
-As pooling strategy, the CLS token was used.
+- **bert-base-nli-cls-token**: BERT-base with cls token pooling.
 Performance: STSbenchmark: 76.30
-- **bert-large-nli-mean-tokens**: This model fine-tuned BERT-large on the AllNLI dataset.
-As pooling strategy, mean-tokens was used.
+- **bert-large-nli-mean-tokens**: BERT-large with mean-tokens pooling.
 Performance: STSbenchmark: 79.19
-- **bert-large-nli-max-tokens**: This model fine-tuned BERT-large on the AllNLI dataset.
-As pooling strategy, max-tokens was used.
+- **bert-large-nli-max-tokens**: BERT-large with max-tokens pooling.
 Performance: STSbenchmark: 78.32
-- **bert-large-nli-cls-token**: This model fine-tuned BERT-large on the AllNLI dataset.
-As pooling strategy, the CLS token was used.
+- **bert-large-nli-cls-token**: BERT-large with CLS token pooling.
 Performance: STSbenchmark: 78.29

+- **roberta-base-nli-mean-tokens**: RoBERTa-base with mean-tokens pooling.
+Performance: STSbenchmark: 77.42
+- **roberta-large-nli-mean-tokens**: RoBERTa-base with mean-tokens pooling.
+Performance: STSbenchmark: 78.58

 **Trained on STS data**

 These models were fine-tuned on the training set of the STS benchmark.
 They are specifically well suited for semantic textual similarity.
 For more details, see: [sts-models.md](docs/pretrained-models/sts-models.md).
-- **bert-base-nli-stsb-mean-tokens**: First fine-tuned on AllNLI, then on STS benchmark training set.
+- **bert-base-nli-stsb-mean-tokens**: BERT-base trained on AllNLI, then on STS benchmark training set.
 Performance: STSbenchmark: 85.14
-- **bert-large-nli-stsb-mean-tokens**: First fine-tuned on AllNLI, then on STS benchmark training set.
+- **bert-large-nli-stsb-mean-tokens**: BERT-large trained on AllNLI, then on STS benchmark training set.
 Performance: STSbenchmark: 85.29
+- **roberta-base-nli-stsb-mean-tokens**: RoBERTa-base trained on AllNLI, then on STS benchmark training set.
+Performance: STSbenchmark: 85.40
+- **roberta-large-nli-stsb-mean-tokens**: RoBERTa-large trained on AllNLI, then on STS benchmark training set.
+Performance: STSbenchmark:

 **Trained on Wikipedia Sections Triplets**